-Hi, I’m Todd Laffler, sole photographer, and owner of Laffler Photography.
+Hi, I’m Todd Laffler, sole photographer, and the owner of Laffler Photography.

-I began my journey in photography when I was a teenager.
-My mother showed me how to shoot, develop, and print black and white photographs in her makeshift darkroom in the basement.
-I was hooked immediately.
+My journey in photography began when I was 17 years of age.
+My mother showed me how to shoot, develop, and print black and white photographs in her makeshift darkroom set up in our basement.
+I was completely blown away by the whole process, and instantly became infatuated.
 I started photographing what I knew best, which at the time was skateboarding.
-Photographing action at its zenith day in and day out really honed my sense of timing.
-This skill is a tremendous advantage while shooting weddings in a photojournalistic style where anticipation, and vigilance for capturing key emotions and expressions is critical.
+I even made my own skateboard magazine using my photography.

 After high school I went on to earn my BFA in photography from the Maryland Institute College of Art, one of the nation’s top ranked Art Schools.
 College laid down the foundation for my path in photography, a path I continue to explore and expand upon to this day.

 Anyone who knows me will tell you that I am not one to boast, but I will make an exception just for you and toot my own horn. *deep breath* Here goes…

 I have won more Fearless Awards than any other photographer on the planet!
 You read that correctly, the entire planet.
 They don’t hand these awards out willy nilly either, they all had to be earned.
 In 2012 I was incredibly honored to be named one of the top ten wedding photographers in the world by American Photo Magazine.
 This was a big ‘ole feather in my cap, and something I am immensely proud of.

 How did I achieve all of this?
 I believe it was through my tireless passion, extremely hard work ethic, and also my ability to anticipate moments well before they happen.
 Combine all that with my unique talent for telling a genuine story and what do you get?
 You get me!
 Toot toot!